 There are several train types in Russia – high-speed, express and regular.
-Express and regular trains are designed to travel for long distance.
-There are three types of carriages in the trains: 1st (SV), 2nd (Kupe) and 3rd class (Platzkart).
+Express and regular trains are designed to travel long-distance.
+There are three types of carriages in the trains: 1st (SV), 2nd (Kupe), and 3rd class (Platzkart).
 The 1st class has two beds in one enclosed room, the 2nd class includes 2 lower beds and 2 bunk beds in one enclosed room and the 3rdclass has 4 beds in a non-enclosed area.

 Express and regular trains can be branded.
 Such trains have the modern equipment of the cars, unique design and a wide range of high-quality service.
 The trains usually have restaurant cars, the food can be also ordered and delivered to the compartments.
-The most branded trains are provided with air-conditioning, heating systems, TV sets and Internet access.
-Services include tea/coffee delivery 3 times a day and at any time on passengers` request, supplying with refrigerated boiled water, cleaning-up the berths and providing with information.
+Most branded trains are provided with air-conditioning, heating systems, TV sets, and Internet access.
+Services include tea/coffee delivery 3 times a day and at any time on passengers` request, supplying with refrigerated boiled water, cleaning up the berths, and providing information.
 Every branded train has its unique name concerned with its route.

-Another train type is high-speed train.
+Another train type is the high-speed train.
 The Sapsan is a new high-speed train in Russia running between Moscow and St. Petersburg.
-This train can reach speeds of up to 250 km/h and is fully adapted to Russian climate.
-Number of passenger seats onthe Sapsan is 554.
-The train features 2 business class carriages, 7 economy class carriages and a bistro car.
+This train can reach speeds of up to 250 km/h and is fully adapted to the Russian climate.
+The number of passenger seats on the Sapsan is 554.
+The train features 2 business class carriages, 7 economy class carriages, and a bistro car.